How to conduct an ANCOVA in R?

 Distribution using boxplots in R

-Step 2: Check the Model Assumptions
+Step 2: Verifying Key Model Assumptions

 anova_model <- aov(current_grade ~ technique, data = data)

-#view summary of anova model
+# View summary of the ANOVA model

 summary(anova_model)